View allAll Photos Tagged Surrender

 My great-great and great-great-great grandfathers were among the Confederate troops who surrendered at Vicksburg.

 "Unconditional Surrender", a 25-foot statue created by renowned artist J. Seward Johnson, was temporarily taken down from its location along the bayfront in Sarasota, FL so that it can undergo maintenance in New Jersey.
-It will travel on this truck during the 1,100 journey.
-Check out my daily photo blog: www.srqjet.blogspot.com
+It will make the 1,100 mile trip on the back of a truck.
+The driver was measuring this piece of the statue to make sure it met road safety restrictions.
+Vist my daily photo blog: www.srqjet.blogspot.com

 © Alexandra Meulemans Equine Photography